-I travel a lot, including to undeveloped counties where there’s a high risk of food poisoning, diarrhea and stomach bugs.
+I often travel to undeveloped counties with a high risk of food poisoning, diarrhea, and stomach bugs.

 One thing that I always have in my travel first aid kit (as well as my at-home first aid kit) is activated charcoal.

 Also known as activated carbon, activated charcoal is a black powder made by charring a high-carbon material.
 Typically charred coconut shells are used, but activated carbon can also be made from charred peat, bone, bamboo, wood, or any other number of ingredients.

 What makes activated charcoal different than regular charcoal?
 The difference is that the charcoal is “activated” by further processing it to increase porousness, purity, and surface area.
 It’s possible to make activated charcoal at home from charcoal briquettes.

 Activated charcoal works through adsorption (no, that’s not the same as absorption).
 Adsorption means that the activated charcoal binds to toxins in the digestive tract.
 Once attached, the activated charcoal passes through the body and exits.
 Thus, less of the harmful substance can enter the body, and recovery is faster.